brycegoh/balik_kampong/README.md

 ## Target Users :dart:
 - Singaporeans who just moved to a new country or staying for a long period of time.

-## Pain points to addresses :worried:
+## Pain points to address :worried:
-- Difficult to make meaningful relationships.
+- Difficult to make meaningful relationships and make friends from a fresh start.
+- Singaporeans missing local food.
+- No trusted resource for a local Singaporean community to celebrate festivals and reminisce home.
+- Home sickness
+- Information overload

 ## Goals :star:
 - Finding a community who comes from the same culture as you and using that as a launch pad in creating relationships from both within and outside the Singaporean community.